deeperdolphin/papers/EGR.md

 ### **11.8 Fate of the Universe**

-EGR yields sharp predictions for long-term cosmological evolution:
+EGG yields sharp predictions for long-term cosmological evolution:

 #### **(a) No Big Crunch**

 The stabiliser structure forbids global contraction: collapsing all causal directions would violate code-correctability and parent-set consistency.
-Thus a recollapsing Universe is incompatible with EGR.
+Thus a recollapsing Universe is incompatible with EGG.

 #### **(b) No initial singularity**